Overview

 - It can be challenging for designers to encompass different dimensions of learning outcomes (cognitive, psychomotor, affective) within specific criteria and standards.
 Performance in the affective domain in particular can be difficult to distinguish according to strict criteria and standards.

-- Assessment rubrics are inherently indeterminate (Sadler, 2009), particularly when it comes to translating judgments on each criterion of an analytic rubric into grades.
+- Assessment rubrics are inherently indeterminate (Sadler, 2009), particularly when it comes to translating judgements on each criterion of an analytic rubric into marks.

 - Breaking down the assessment into complicated, detailed criteria may increase the marking workload for staff, and may lead to: